 In two-way coupling experiments (fully interactive runs), orbital forcing is the only prescribed forcing and the model does not use any time-dependent paleoclimatological information (such as the Antarctic dust deposition rate used in the one-way coupled experiment).
-Results of fully interactive experiment INTER\1.0 are shown in Fig. 6.
+Results of fully interactive experiment INTER\1.0 are shown in Fig. 5.
 For the first experiment of this type ever, the agreement between model simulations and empirical reconstructions is reasonably good.
 The model simulates correct magnitude and timing of the last four glacial cycles both in respect of sea level and CO2 concentration.
 It also reproduces strong asymmetry of glacial cycles.
 Naturally, the mismatch between simulated and reconstructed characteristic in fully interactive experiments is larger than in the one-way coupled experiment.
-In particular, in the fully interactive experiment, simulated ice volume is underestimated by 10-20 meters compared to reconstructed one.
-Although the magnitude of glacial-interglacial CO2 variability in the fully interactive experiment INTER\1.0 and in reconstructions, the lag between simulated and reconstructed CO2 during glacial terminations increases additionally in comparison to one-way coupled experiment.
+In particular, in fully interactive experiment, simulated ice volume is underestimated by 10-20 meters compared to reconstructed one.
+Although the magnitude of glacial-interglacial CO2 variability in the fully interactive experiment INTER\1.0 is similar to that in one-way coupled experiment ONE\1.0 and in reconstructions, the lag between simulated and reconstructed CO2 during glacial terminations increases additionally in comparison to one-way coupled experiment.
 Interestingly, the last glacial cycle and the first 150 ky of the INTER\1.0 and ONE\1.0 runs are in very good agreement while during time interval between 300 ka and 150 ka BP discrepancies are larger.
 This period corresponds to higher eccentricity and therefore larger magnitude of the orbital forcing.
-Similarly to the results of one-way coupled experiments, fully interactive runs also show strong sensitivity to magnitude of functional during the single construction are used in the fully interactive runs also show strong sensitivity to magnitude of the orbital forcing.
-Similarly to the results of one-way coupled experiments, fully interactive runs also show strong sensitivity to magnitude of functional during the single construction.
+Similarly to the results of one-way coupled experiments, fully interactive runs also show strong sensitivity to magnitude of freshwater flux during glacial terminations.